CORE-GATECH-GROUP/hydep/README.rst

 high-fidelity transport solutions.
 Using this library and the provided interfaces, one (in theory) could link a Monte Carlo code with a nodal diffusion code as the high-fidelity and reduced-order solvers.
+Since the library includes a dedicated depletion backend, inspired heavily from `OpenMC <https://github.com/openmc-dev/openmc>`_ [OpenMC_dep]_, neither solver is required to have an integrated depletion solver.
 At this time however, only two concrete interfaces are provided, for the Serpent [Serpent]_ Monte Carlo code and the SFV prediction method [SFV]_.